 Car Donation Is The Best Green Gift

 Think green this holiday season and get gifts that your family, friends and coworkers will really enjoy.
 The best green gift you can give this season is a car donation to Wheels For Wishes.
 Donating a vehicle to Wheels For Wishes improves the lives of children and helps to maintain the environment.
-Wheels For Wishes benefits Make-A-Wish, which means your car donation will help grant the wishes of children with life threatening medical conditions across the United States – in cities like Baltimore, Atlanta and Seattle.
+Wheels For Wishes benefits Make-A-Wish, which means your car donation will help grant the wishes of children with critical illnesses across the United States – in cities like Baltimore, Atlanta and Seattle.

 Used vehicles are the ultimate green gift because there are so many uses to a vehicle, even one you no longer want.
 More than 95 percent of each recycled car is re-used and many donated vehicles are auctioned off to new owners.
 Your car won’t end up rotting in a landfill.
 Instead, it will find a new home and continue to be used in some way, reducing waste and helping to save the planet.

 If you’d like to learn more about how to give the greatest green gift this holiday season, take a look at our 2013 Donate A Car To Charity Guide.
 Ready to donate?
 Cars, trucks, ATVs, SUVs, motorcycles or boats, we are here to help!
 Just call 1-877-431-9474 or fill out our easy online donation form.
 If you make your donation by 11:59 p.m. on Dec.
 31 of this year, it will count for the same year.
 So make your donation today and receive a great tax deduction this spring!